Is Google's Project Genie Quietly Rewriting Unity's Competitive Edge in AI-Driven Game Development?

 What Project Genie Signals for Creation Workflows

 If Genie delivers, prompt-to-playable worlds shrink the gap between concept and graybox.
-That compresses iteration, changes who on the team can produce usable content, and raises the bar for pipelines that can ingest, version, and ship AI-generated assets at scale.
+That compresses iteration, changes who on the team - including Design roles - can produce usable content, and raises the bar for pipelines that can ingest, version, and ship AI-generated assets at scale.
 The tool won't replace your runtime, physics, or netcode, but it might change how fast you fill a scene-and how often you redo it.

 Unity's Investment Narrative, Distilled